nateKlaux/Naviga.Docs/Solicitor Concierge/Reference_tables.md

 ## Coding

 Use this section to view Multi-use (`multiuse`) and One-time-use (`onetimeuse`) codes.

 The reference table will give you the name and type of code.
+Multi-use codes are customer coupon codes that can be used multiple times by different customers.
+Use them to allow customer's access to special offers.
+One-time-use codes are customer coupon codes that can be used a single time to give customers access to special offers.

+Select the collapsed menu icon at the end of the line to view which Offer Groups are currently using the code.

 You can [create new codes](example.com) from the Offer Groups menu.